dev-launchers/devbots__general/CONTRIBUTING.md

-# How to Contribute to the DevBots
+# How to Contribute to DevBots

 ## Requirements:
 Before you start contributing, you're going to need a few things: